alok/pandoc_resume/resume.md

 **Downscaling Numerical Weather Models with GANs** Climate Informatics 2019, AGU 2019, AMS 2019

-## Education and Coursework
+## Education

-2013-2017

-:   **BA, Mathematics**; University of California, Berkeley

-    Deep Reinforcement Learning, Functional Analysis, Measure Theory, Algebraic Topology
+2013 - 2017

+:   **Bachelor's, Mathematics, UC Berkeley**

 ## Relevant Experience

 **Machine Learning Scientist, Lawrence Berkeley National Lab** (2019)

-I work on using deep learning for the physical sciences (e.g. fluid dynamics and physical simulation) to create models that are fast and adapt to new data.
+I work on deep learning for the physical sciences (e.g. fluid dynamics and physical simulation) to create models that respect physical constraints.

-My work on using GANs for wind speed modeling was accepted to multiple physical science conferences such as AGU, as well as NeurIPS 2019.
+My work on using GANs for wind speed modeling was accepted to venues such as NeurIPS and AGU.
 Other work on generative models to predict the spread of a 3D fire simulation was presented at a climate science symposium at UC Berkeley.

 **Machine Learning Consultant, Papert Labs** (2018)